bamdadghoori/crud-users-react-redux/README.md

 live demo : https://bamdadghoori.github.io/crud-users-react-redux/.

-to see the source code checkout  branch "master".
+To see the source code checkout  branch "master".